 4 Types of 1031 Exchanges Commercial Real Estate

-While it seems that a 1031 exchange is a straightforward method when working with the right intermediary, there are actually four strategies that can be used depending on the situation.
+While it seems that a 1031 exchange is a straightforward method when working with the right intermediary, there are actually four types of 1031 exchanges that can be used depending on the situation.
 Investors can choose the type based on the timeline and properties that are being exchanged:

 - Type #1 – Simultaneous Exchange: This exchange happens when the original property and the new property transactions are closed on the same day.
 This simultaneous method needs to be lined up with exactness to ensure that everything goes through as planned.
 Even small delays can result in the funds being transferred to an escrow service, which could cause disqualification of the 1031 exchange.
 Usually, the simultaneous exchange will occur when two parties are swapping deeds on the properties, there is a three-party exchange with an “accommodating party” that facilitates the exchange, or a qualified intermediary is used to structure the transactions.